 Side note: the temperature changes throughout the trek were insane – we were constantly taking off layers and them putting them on again.
 We were glad to have every piece of clothing we brought!
-If you’re thinking about doing this trek, check out our post coming soon for packing tips and essential info about the Inca Trail.
+If you’re thinking about doing this trek, check out our post for packing tips and essential info about the Inca Trail.

 Have you done the Inca Trail?
 Is Machu Picchu on your bucket list?